nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # 4. Glossary

 <a name="backlog" class="do-not-decorate"><strong>Backlog</strong>: Describes an Event that is currently not being worked on, but needs to be worked on in the future.
-When an Event is about to be worked on, a status of `ToDo` should be allocated to it.</a>
+When an Event is about to be worked on, a status of `Todo` should be allocated to it.</a>

 <a name="case-insensitive" class="do-not-decorate"><strong>Case Insensitive</strong>: Case Insensitive means that a word input in upper case and lower case will be taken the same way.</a>